sdroege/gstreamer-rs/docs/gstreamer/docs.md

  because the field requested did not exist, or was of a type other than the type specified), otherwise `true`.
 <!-- impl Structure::fn get_array -->
-This is useful in language bindings where unknown `gobject::Value` types are not supported.
-This function will convert the `GST_TYPE_ARRAY` into a newly allocated `gobject::ValueArray` and return it through `array`.
-Be aware that this is slower then getting the `gobject::Value` directly.
+This is useful in language bindings where unknown `glib::object::Value` types are not supported.
+This function will convert the `GST_TYPE_ARRAY` into a newly allocated `glib::object::ValueArray` and return it through `array`.
+Be aware that this is slower then getting the `glib::object::Value` directly.

 Feature: `v1_12`

 ## `fieldname`
 the name of a field
 ## `array`
-a pointer to a `gobject::ValueArray`
+a pointer to a `glib::object::ValueArray`

 # Returns